 Subfamily Culicinae, tribe Culisetini.
 Culiseta is the only genus of tribe Culisetini.
-It includes 37 species.
-One species is not placed in a subgenus; the other species are divided between seven subgenera (number of species in parentheses): Allotheobaldia (1), Austrotheobaldia (1), Climacura (5), Culicella (14), Culiseta (12), Neotheobaldia (2) and Theomyia (1).
+It includes 39 species.
+One species is not placed in a subgenus; the other species are divided between seven subgenera (number of species in parentheses): Allotheobaldia (1), Austrotheobaldia (1), Climacura (6), Culicella (14), Culiseta (12), Neotheobaldia (2), Theomyia (1) and subgenus uncertain (2).
 Genus abbreviation – Cs.

 Culiseta are rather large mosquitoes which bear a superficial resemblance to Culex.
 They lack perceptible pulvilli, possess prespiracular setae and bear a patch of setae at the base of the subcosta (absent in subgenus Theomyia) on the ventral surface of the wing.
 The subcostal setae are virtually diagnostic for the genus.
 They are known to occur in only three other mosquitoes, Coquillettidia (Austromansonia) tenuipalpis (New Zealand), Opifex (Nothoskusea) chathamicus (Chatham Island) and Opifex (Opifex) fuscus (New Zealand).
 Culiseta are distinguished from these species by the presence of prespiracular setae.
 With one exception (Cs. littleri, subgenus Austrotheobaldia, Australia), larvae have seta 1-S inserted at the base of the siphon.
 The only other genera that have seta 1-S in this position are Ficalbia and Hodgesia.
 Larvae of Culiseta differ from Ficalbia in having a complete hypostomal suture.
 They differ from Hodgesia in having seta 5-VIII located far below the dorsal margin of abdominal segment X. Larvae of Austrotheobaldia are unique in having the antennae and head setae 5,6-C unusually long, with seta 6-C single and about twice as long as the head.
 See Culisetini.